EventStore/EventStore/docs/configuration.md

 | Environment variable | `EVENTSTORE_WORKER_THREADS` |

 The option is set to 0 by default, which enables autoconfiguration.
-The default on previous versions of EventStoreDb was 5 threads.
+The default on previous versions of EventStoreDB was five threads.

 ## Plugins configuration

 The commercial edition of EventStoreDB ships with several plugins that augment the behavior of the open source server.
 Each plugin is documented in relevant sections.
 For example, under Security, you will find the User Certificates plugin documentation.

-The plugins (apart from the `ldap` plugin) are configured separately to the main server configuration and can be configured via `json` files and `environment variables`.
+The plugins (apart from the `ldap` plugin) are configured separately from the main server configuration and can be configured via `json` files and `environment variables`.

 Environment variables take precedence.

 #### JSON files

-Each configurable plugin comes with a sample JSON file in the `<installation-directory>/plugins/<plugin-name>` directory.
+Each configurable plugin comes with a sample JSON file, located in the `<installation-directory>/plugins/<plugin-name>` directory.
-Here is an example file called `user-certificates-plugin-example.json` to enable the user certificates plugin.
+Here is an example file called `user-certificates-plugin-example.json` that enables the user certificates plugin.

 ```json
 {